 The Robert R. Harris Award for Outstanding Recruitment is awarded to the chapter and determined by three categories:, improve their recruitment efforts from one academic year to the next, demonstrate strong membership retention, and implement a values based membership selection process.

-The award is named in memory of Robert R. Harris, Saint Louis University ’88, a former Director of Expansion for Delta Sigma Phi who passed away while on staff.
+The award is named in memory of Robert R. Harris, Saint Louis University ’88, a former Director of Expansion for Delta Sigma Phi who entered the Bond Eternal while on staff.

 Loren Mall Ritual Award

 2017-2018 recipient: Alpha Upsilon – Kansas State University